 If you’re in the mood for a bit of festive cheer, then there’s nowhere better to spend a day than a Christmas market.
 It’s a fact - we Brits just love stalls dedicated to jingle bells, mulled wine and gingerbread houses, with nine million of us venturing to Manchester’s offering last year and another five million heading to see what’s on offer in Birmingham.

-Christmas markets are the perfect place to find festive inspiration so if you don’t think It’s Beginning to Look a Lot Like Christmas yet or can’t quite believe that Santa Claus is Coming to Town in just a few weeks; then perhaps a little family road trip to visit some Christmas markets will be enough to have you Rockin’ Around the Christmas Tree?
+Christmas markets are the perfect place to find festive inspiration so if you don’t think It’s Beginning to Look a Lot Like Christmas yet, can’t quite believe that Santa Claus is Coming to Town in just a few weeks or are looking for some musical cheer; then perhaps a little family road trip to visit some Christmas markets will be enough to have you Rockin’ Around the Christmas Tree?
 Here are some of the best from around the UK.

 Manchester – runs from 10 November to 20 December

 Regularly voted as one of Europe’s best markets, with almost 350 stalls promised this year, Manchester will be transformed into a Christmas wonderland.
 There’ll be bratwurst and glühwein aplenty as well as paella for anyone hoping to rekindle memories of summer holidays, and if you’re just looking for something simple then perhaps a hog roast will tempt you?

 Weave your way around the ten dedicated Christmas areas and be inspired by handmade crafts, jewellery, clothes and toys.
 The effect of colourful fairy lights, festive music and the smell of roasting chestnuts can’t fail to make you feel all warm inside.